level12/keg-auth/readme.rst

 -  Blueprints

-   -  include an auth blueprint along with your app’s blueprints:
+   -  include an auth blueprint along with your app’s blueprints, which includes the login views and user/group/bundle management:

 .. code-block:: python